Hamburjare/BikeApp/README.md

 ## Configuration
 You don't need to configure anything to run the app.
-The app is dockerized and can be run with a couple commands.
+The app is dockerized and can be run with single command.
 However, if you wish to change the configuration, you can do so by changing the environment variables.

 ### Frontend
   You can change the values of the environment variables in the ``docker-compose.yml`` file.

   * ``VITE_API_URL``: The URL of the backend API.
 Default value is ``http://localhost:5000/api``.

+### csvimport
+  You can change the database connection string in the ``csvimport/src/ImportData.cs`` file.

+  * When you run ```docker logs import``` you can see the progress of the data import.
+If you see the following message ```Unable to connect to any of the specified MySQL hosts.```, it means that you have to change the database connection string's ```host.docker.internal``` to your IP address.
+  * After you have changed the database connection string, you have to restart the docker container.
+You can do so by running the following command in the root folder of the project:

+    ```bash
+    docker-compose restart import
+    ```

 ### Backend
   You can change the values of the environment variables in the ``docker-compose.yml`` file.
 And you can change the database connection string in the ``backend/Services/MySQLHelper.cs`` file.